 Illinois: License to Purchase or Possess

-In Illinois, no person may acquire or possess any firearm or ammunition without a valid Firearm Owner’s Identification (FOID) card.
-Each applicant for a FOID card is required to complete an application and “submit evidence” to the Department of State Police (DSP) that she or he is not a prohibited purchaser.34 The DSP has the authority to revoke a FOID card if the holder becomes a prohibited purchaser.
+In Illinois, no person may acquire or possess any firearm or ammunition without a valid Firearm Owner’s Identification (FOID) card,41 or a valid permit to carry concealed handguns.42 Each applicant for a FOID card is required to complete an application and “submit evidence” to the Department of State Police (DSP) that she or he is not a prohibited purchaser.43 The DSP has the authority to revoke a FOID card if the holder becomes a prohibited purchaser.
 Effective January 1, 2014, a private person who sells or transfers a firearm must contact DSP to verify the validity of the purchaser’s FOID card.

 - Duration: FOID cards are valid for ten years from the date of issue.

 - No Limit on Number of Firearms Purchased: Illinois does not impose any limit on the number of firearms that may be purchased by the holder of a FOID card.